Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Employee badges must include their license number, employee number, and the cannabis license number.
 "Ours are compliant.
 We just updated them," Jordan confirmed.

-Meadow POS Software Capabilities
+Meadow POS Dispensary Software Compliance Features

-✔️ Purchase Limit Controls
+✔️ Built-in Purchase Limit Controls

 Meadow's purchase limit controls, complete with a progress bar, prevented sales that exceeded recreational and medical limits.
 "Meadow has a great tracking system, that anything you scan, it displays a little bar that fills up as you build the order, and it'll prevent you from going over," Jordan demonstrated.

-✔️ Medical Verification
+✔️ Medical Verification Tools

 The ability to upload patient ID cards directly into the system ensured that all medical sales were properly verified and documented.
 "We can take a picture and upload it into Meadow so it's permanently and securely stored there," Jordan said.